theBombfly/TDA_Project/README.md

 Preproccesor.py does all of the homology/persistence imaging.
 The MDS doesn't do a whole lot, the clustering is too high dimensional.

 SVM classification get's 93% training and 91% validation accuracy.
+These are all CLI scripts, so copying code to a jupyter notebook and including some commentary is probably all that needs done for camera ready.